 If you're concerned about anything you see or hear at an early years or childcare provider, you should raise this directly with the setting.

-If you can't resolve the matter in this way, or if you have safeguarding concerns, please contact Ofsted on 0300 123 4666 or via the Ofsted complaint page.
+If you can't resolve the matter in this way, or if you have a safeguarding concern, please contact Ofsted on 0300 123 4666 or complain to Ofsted online.